runwayml/learn/docs/create-with-runwayml/detect.md

 # Detect Objects

 You can use models directly of inside the RunwayML app or interact with models through [network protocols](https://learn.runwayml.com/#/how-to/network).
 The pre-trained models in this category identify and label content.
 You'll find examples here for detecting objects, places, and people in real-time.
-Visit this [RunwayML Experiments](https://runwayml.com/madewith/) for ideas about how to use these models.
+Visit [RunwayML Experiments](https://runwayml.com/madewith/) for ideas about how to use these models.

 ?> **Note**: Models are added to the RunwayML app often, and this page does not necessarily represent the full list.
 Contributions, demos, and tutorials are welcome here!